iterative/dvc.org/content/docs/user-guide/data-pipelines/index.md

 # Data Pipelines

 If you find yourself repeating sequence of actions to get or update the results of your project, then you may already have a pipeline.
-DVC helps you make it more manageable and consistent by [defining it] in a standard format (`dvc.yaml`).

-A typical data science workflow could involve:
+For example, a data science workflow could involve:

 1. Gathering data for training and validation
 2. Extracting useful features from the training dataset
 3. (Re)training an ML model
 4. Evaluating the results against the validation set

+DVC helps you [define] these stages in a standard YAML format (`dvc.yaml`), making your pipeline more manageable and consistent to reproduce.

 See [Get Started: Data Pipelines](/doc/start/data-management/pipelines) for a hands-on introduction to this topic.

-[defining it]: /doc/user-guide/data-pipelines/defining-pipelines
+[define]: /doc/user-guide/data-pipelines/defining-pipelines